gomlx/gomlx/docker/jupyterlab/README.md

 ### Building the Docker

+First update the `GOMLX_VERSION` in file `dockers/jupyterlab/Dockerfile`.
+Set the environment variable `version` to the same string (something like `"v0.X.Y"`).

 Due to a couple of issues with NVidia drivers and Docker runtime selection during build, we need a bit of trickery:

 1. I have no idea why, but using CUDA/CuDNN with XLA the very first time is very slow.
    It takes a couple of minutes to run.
    So we run a trivial model once upfront, so the docker is ready to run faster.
 1. Unfortunately `docker build` more recently cannot run with access to GPUs (it doesn't use Nvidia runtime by default).
    See issue here:
   * https://forums.developer.nvidia.com/t/nvidia-driver-is-not-available-on-latest-docker/246265/2
   * https://stackoverflow.com/questions/59691207/docker-build-with-nvidia-runtime/61737404#61737404

 So what we do is, after the image is built, immediately run a test train and commit the changed container to the image.
 We have to then also add a change to set update `CMD`, otherwise it will rewrite the `CMD` with our test script.

 ```bash